 The Rakı Table and Rules of Etiquette

-For turkish people, raki is a drink unlike any other.
-It first seems interesting to many foreigners as Turkey is majorly muslim, but Raki does have a place.
+For Turkish people, raki is a drink unlike any other.
+It first seems interesting to many foreigners as Turkey is majorly Muslim, but Raki does have a place.
 In fact, […]

 For Turkish people, raki is a drink unlike any other.
 It first seems interesting to many foreigners as Turkey is majorly Muslim, but Raki does have a place.
 In fact, Raki has been around longer than the country itself.
 Even so, Raki alone means nothing for an ordinary Turk because it is only one component of the routine that has existed for centuries.
-In other words, it is just the Japanese tea ceremony, and, similarly, there is also a special etiquette to drinking Raki.
+In other words, it is just like the Japanese tea ceremony, and, similarly, there is also a special etiquette to drinking Raki.

 The ritual of drinking raki actualises around the raki table.
 Therefore, the first requirement to drink raki is a simple table.
 After it is found, do not think of opening a Raki bottle and sitting at the table alone, because, frankly, the key to drink Raki is people.